We started seeing the checkerboard pattern back in early 2020 as it tentatively began to appear on fashion runways from Milan to New York.

 The two-toned pattern provided a sophisticated look and could be used in its original monochrome format of black and white or a mix of vibrant colours.

-I love pattern and have always embraced it in my home.
+I love patterns and have always embraced them in my home.
 Pattern is all around us and prevalent in nature, it helps add depth to a room and provide different accents to what can often be a blank canvas.

 However, I have to be honest, I wasn’t so keen on checkerboard.